sully8698/cp2024CohortsSandbox/README.md

 # cpGolfPlatoon24
-Sand box website for Golf Platoon 24 Members to contribute to by practicing coding and git skills!
+Sand box website for 2024 Cohorts Members to contribute to by practicing coding and git skills!

 Steps to get started with your personal tab.
 1) Make a link to your own html page in the "nav" HTML tag in the the "index.html" file.